 Outside the acropolis is a different story.
 Modern Athens has developed into an urban concrete jungle and is one of the most polluted cities in Europe.

-2)Singapore- We recently visited Singapore and loved it, we also hated enough of it to warrant ranking it this high.
+We recently visited Singapore and loved it.
+We also disliked enough of it to warrant ranking it this high.
 The rich cultural diversity of the small island nation is amazing.
 We saw fantastic Buddhist, Hindu and Muslim temples, along with several unique churches.
 This diversity is also well reflected in the abundance of fantastic food options.
 Singapore gets a bad rap for being expensive, but you can still eat very good food for cheap.
 You can also pay dearly for not very much.

 Singapore also has extremely strict rules- the punishments for swearing in public can be 2 years in jail, fines and caning!
 Want a swig of water on the metro?
 It’s best to wait, if an undercover police officer catches you, you will receive a $500 citation.